AI & Automation

 3. Persona prompting

-Example: You are Emma, 34 years old, a marketing manager at a scale-up with 50 employees.
+Example: You are Emma, 34, marketing manager at a scale-up with 50 employees.
 You have a limited budget but need to show results.
-Which 3 marketing channels would you prioritize and why?
+Which 3 marketing channels would you prioritise and why?

 Practical prompt templates for marketing